huntermcknight/hackthebox-retired/netmon/netmon-report.md

 ![](screenshots/prtg-reddit.png)

-Second, we find [this article](https://www.codewatch.org/blog/?p=453) discussiong how to get code execution through the PRTG console.
+Second, we find [this article](https://www.codewatch.org/blog/?p=453) discussing how to get code execution through the PRTG console.
 (The author has since automated the exploit and uploaded it to ExploitDB, but since it was published after the NETMON challenge and isn't really necessary anyway, we will exploit manually.)

 Next, we look for PRTG config files on the FTP server.
 We find some in C:\ProgramData\Paessler\PRTG Network Monitor, like the reddit thread suggested.
 (Note that you won't see the ProgramData directory if you ls/dir at the FTP root, but it is there.)